PROJECT · TOK0 / FIELD COMPRESSION UNIT

 2 · Pattern replace

-User- or rule-defined [(regex, replacement)] pairs applied in order.
-This is where you collapse repeated banners, normalize timestamps, or strip checksums.
+User- or rule-defined (regex, replacement) pairs, applied in order.
+Use it to collapse repeated banners, normalize timestamps, or strip checksums.

 [[replacements]]